Nuseirat rescue and massacre: Aftermath

 The Gaza floating pier that was seen in the background of a video of a helicopter taking off from a nearby beach.
 The video became the motivation for allegations that Israel used the pier for the rescue operation.

 After a video showing the IDF helicopter carrying the rescued hostages taking off from a Gaza Strip beach with the floating pier constructed by the American military in the background, allegations began to circulate that the IDF used the pier for the rescue operation.
 United States officials stated that the pier was only used for humanitarian aid and the helicopter was used to return the hostages into Israel and had landed south of the pier but not within the cordoned off area.
 The U.S. had promised aid groups the pier would be a no-go area for Israeli forces and the UN put aid operations at the pier on hold while it investigated whether the Israeli usage, real or apparent, of the pier facilities and the perception of that by Palestinians, mitigated against continued engagement at the pier.
 Oxfam and other aid organizations said they were waiting for answers from the U.S. government.
 Aid deliveries at the pier resumed on 19 June 2024, but aid agencies did not resume distribution.
 The pier was removed due to bad weather on 28 June 2024.

+In late September 2025, Israel announced that it had killed Muhammad Ahmad Yousef al-Jamal in an airstrike a few weeks prior to the announcement. al-Jamal was one of the Hamas operatives who was guarding the three male hostages who were rescued, and the one who killed Zmora during the rescue operation.